 BIM adoption at organization level can be divided into several stages.
 According to Succar and Kassem (2015), BIM adoption can be achieved via a three-phased approach, namely readiness to BIM-based tools, workflow and protocols, capability built on willful experiments and implementation, and maturity as organizations gradually and continuously improving quality, repeatability, and predictability of BIM adoption.
 A critical leg here is the last stretch occurring after the point of adoption, at which organizational readiness transforms into organizational capability/maturity.
 In another stream of studies that follows Rogers' Innovation-Decision Model, BIM adoption is stretched to include an organization's exploration and decision-making process, e.g., awareness, intention and interest, point of adoption, implementation and confirmation (Ahmed et al., 2017; Hochscheid and Halin, 2019).
-In a broader sense, BIM adoption can be also portrayed as an iterative rather than a linear process, execute plans, and evaluate the application results (Arayici et al., 2011).
+In a broader sense, BIM adoption can be also portrayed as an iterative rather than a linear process, which can be modeled by multiple spiral cycles to diagnose the problems of adoption, plan executive strategies, execute plans, and evaluate the application results (Arayici et al., 2011).
 The model also highlighted the interactions amongst organizations and solution providers, who provide technical assistance for mutual adaptation of technology and organization practice for BIM adoption.

 The explanations of the slow BIM uptake in organizations lie in various barriers of BIM adoption.
 A consensual typology of these barriers is yet to be agreed, but efforts have been paid to exploring it.
 Some widely mentioned hurdles include the attitudinal, technical, procedural, and economical (Azhar, 2009; Bryde et al., 2013; Chang, 2014; Niu et al., 2016).
 The attitudinal hurdles can influence the early stage BIM adoption as organization gaining knowledge and making decisions, while the effects of the rest can be prolonged to the later adoption stages.
 Lacking skillful staff is a significant factor hindering a scale-up BIM adoption, as identified in organizations of both BIM leading/following countries regardless of their sizes (Bui et al., 2016; Hosseini et al., 2016).
 Several researchers also attribute the slow uptake to the environment where BIM is adopted, e.g., internal management support, organization structures, external coercive/mimetic/normative pressures and the contextual differences between BIM developing and use environments (Ahmed and Kassem, 2018; Cao et al., 2014; Peansupap and Walker, 2005; Xu et al., 2014).
-These factors were further analyzed and modeled by Ahmed and Kassem (2018) into a holistic three-level hierarchy, namely BIM innovation characteristics, the external environment characteristics.
+These factors were further analyzed and modeled by Ahmed and Kassem (2018) into a holistic three-level hierarchy, namely BIM innovation characteristics, the external environment characteristics, and the internal environment characteristics.
 These factors should be taken into consideration in developing the last-mile BIM adoption framework.